aleksandarsimic98/Restaurant-Gea/README.md

 ### Comment

-- Can be added a new functions, like changing existing and adding new products through Admin Dashboard, single page for single product, ect...
+- New functions can be added, such as changing existing products, adding new products through the Admin Dashboard, and creating a single page for each product, etc.
-- Everythig can be easely edited
+- Everything can be easily edited and changed.
-- Any suggestion is welcome.
+- Any suggestions are welcome.
 Greetings, Alex Simic